 Delicious Pet Training Treats

 The verdict?
 She absolutely LOVES them!
 Since Bailey’s a Miniature Schnauzer and prone to bladder stones I’m monitoring her oxalate intake.
 But her vet says it’s perfectly fine to offer her this homemade treat in moderation since carrots are only a moderately oxalate veggie.

 Plus I love that I know all the healthy ingredients that’s included in these pet training treats.
 I initially found the recipe at Bullwrinkle.com but I didn’t like some of the ingredients in their recipe.
 I know that onions & garlic can be toxic for dogs in the right quantities so I didn’t see the need to add them.

 And I don’t want to buy a specialty ingredient like wheat germ (a high oxalate ingredient) so I eliminated that as well.
 Know what – she loves them and her training is going well.

 Here’s how I made them: First I pulled out the wholesome ingredients – carrots, eggs, flour and oats.
 No artificial or hard-to-pronounce ingredients here!

 Mixing Up The Treats

 First I cooked what I estimated would be about 2 cups of pureed carrots.
 We had extra carrots in the fridge needing to be used anyway so that worked out very well.
-Then I put them in my small portable mixer and gave them a whirr along with a couple of eggs.
+Then I put them in my mixer and gave them a whirr along with a couple of eggs.